Chadowo/aniruby/README.md

 ![example spritesheet quads](assets/example_spritesheet_quads.png)

-That is the bare minimum, to get an animation, of course you can use Gosu's retro option so pixel animations when scaled will still look crisp, looping or the duration of the animation (or for every individual frame even!).
+That's the bare minimum to get an animation, of course you can enable Gosu's retro option so pixel animations will still look crisp when scaled, enable looping or specify the duration of the animation (or for every frame even!).

 In the example above we initialize the animation with retro off, looping on and with a duration of 0.15 (150ms) for every frame.
 So we'll get something like this: